mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 # Methodology

 This chapter describes the methodology used in this thesis.
 We start by describing the experimental setup, including the system configuration and the datasets used in the thesis in \autoref{experimental-setup}.
-We then describe the machine learning models, target features, and data preprocessing used in the experiments in \autoref{experiments}.
+We then describe the development process for BuildCross, our custom dataset, in \autoref{developing-a-custom-dataset}.
+Next, we describe the machine learning models, target features, and data preprocessing used in the experiments in \autoref{experiments}.
 Finally, we present our evaluation strategy and metrics in \autoref{evaluation-strategies}.

 ## Experimental setup